slatedocs/slate/source/includes/_event_subscriptions.md

 ```

 This endpoint allows you to be notified of certain events.
+Where resources are account wide (such as roles), all companies within that account with an event subscription will be notified of the event.
+Where resources are company specific (such as personnel), companies with event subscriptions will be notified of events relating to their own resources only.
+The only exception to this is the primary company on an account, as they will be notified of events relating to all personnel within the account.

-Those currently supported are:
+Events currently supported are:

 ### RAMS
 - `version_pdf_created` - this is fired after we have generated and stored a project version PDF, which is now ready to be downloaded.